microsoft/headless-delphi/posts.md

 # Markdown sample
 ## (Use "show raw" to see how it works.)
-### There are 6 levels of heading but you get the idea...
+### There are 6 levels of heading, but you get the idea...

 Lorem ipsum dolor sit amet